MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-5988-scenario-include.md

-Analyze which service contracts include service items that are due for service within the specified period.
+Find service contracts that include service items that are due for service within a period you specify.